Emergency and Inclement Weather Communications

 of SD43 information.

-Status updates and information will also be announced on secondary sources
+2. Status updates and information may also be announced on secondary sources including:

 other options include: